On being asked, whence is the flower?

 The self-same Power that brought me there brought you.

-We are busy working to bring Ralph Waldo Emerson's "The Rhodora" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Ralph Waldo Emerson's "The Rhodora" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Rhodora" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.